Robust Recovery of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition from Incomplete Measurements: Implementation and Numerical Experiments

 \subsection{Validation of Corollary \ref{ApproxXcor}}

-\paragraph{} Figure \ref{Fig:NoiseTest} shows the average approximation error of $100$ randomly drawn $\hat{X} \in \R^{16 \times 100}$, $\Vert \hat{X} \Vert_F = 10$, with $\rank(\hat{X}) = 1$ (resp. $\rank(\hat{X}) = 5$) and $10$-sparse right singular vector(s) from $m = 90$ (resp. $m = 400$) noisy measurements $y = \A(\hat{X})+\eta$.
+Figure \ref{Fig:NoiseTest} shows the average approximation error of $100$ randomly drawn $\hat{X} \in \R^{16 \times 100}$, $\Vert \hat{X} \Vert_F = 10$, with $\rank(\hat{X}) = 1$ (resp. $\rank(\hat{X}) = 5$) and $10$-sparse right singular vector(s) from $m = 90$ (resp. $m = 400$) noisy measurements $y = \A(\hat{X})+\eta$.
 The parameters have been chosen exemplarily for purpose of illustration. {The operator $\A$ is drawn once at random.} The error bound from Corollary \ref{ApproxXcor} is plotted as dashed red line, \purple{whereas the average approximation errors are in blue}.
 Though not tight the theoretical bound seems to describe the linear dependence of the approximation error on noise level {appropriately}.
 In addition, Figure \ref{Fig:NoiseTest} (b) shows a breakdown of approximation for noise to signal ratios below $\approx 0.25$.
-This occurrence is not surprising as the assumptions of \Cref{ApproxXcor} include a lower-bound on the {noise-to-signal} ratio for a fixed number of measurements.
-Below a certain value the RIP requirements will be too strong for $\A$ {to fulfill it}, the RIP {breaks down,} and the recovery guarantees fail.
+This occurrence is not surprising as the assumptions of Corollary \ref{ApproxXcor} include a lower-bound on the {noise-to-signal} ratio for a fixed number of measurements (if the noise-to-signal ratio becomes small, the parameters $\alpha = \beta = \Vert \eta \Vert_2^2/\Vert \hat{X} \Vert_{\frac{2}{3}}^{\frac{2}{3}}$ have to be chosen so small that the regularization weakens and the RIP requirements are harder to fulfill).
+Below a certain value the RIP requirements will be too strong for $\A$ {to fulfill it}, the RIP {breaks down,} and the recovery guarantees fail.\\ Since it is essential for practical purposes to know whether the approximation computed by ATLAS is reliable, a central question is how to judge in which of the two regimes (noise sufficiently large vs.\ noise too small) one currently is.
+The (effective) sparsity of the computed approximation is a good indicator for this.
+As long as the noise level resp. the parameters $\alpha$ and $\beta$ are sufficiently large, the approximation's (effective) sparsity will remain bounded while it explodes as soon as a critical value is crossed, cf.\ Figure \ref{Fig:Parameter} in Section \ref{Numerics2}.
+If the real noise level is below this threshold, one can just overestimate it by a value slightly above the threshold and choose corresponding $\alpha$ and $\beta$.
+For instance, the experiment in Section \ref{Numerics2} shows that even in the case of vanishing noise approximation works well up to an accuracy of $0.01 \|\hat{X}\|_F$.